sbaek21/Synchrony_Datathon_2025/README.md

 This repository contains Jupyter notebooks:
 1. **`feature_engineering.ipynb`**: Prepares enriched account-level features for financial data analysis, including fraud detection and forecasting.
 2. **`forecast.ipynb`**: Implements a hybrid forecasting model combining machine learning (XGBoost) and time-series techniques (ARIMA) to predict quarterly spending.
+3.  **Autoencoder_Team101.ipynb**: Implement the autoencoder model to detect the anomalies in the dataset using the risk features.
+4.  **Clusster.ipynb**: Implement the credit line increase prediction model using the feature engineered dataset using both cluster model and regression model.

 ---